Skip to content

 Payback on an e-bike from replacing car commuting costs

-Calculate e-bike payback from replacing car commuting and associated vehicle costs.
-Enter e-bike cost to see payback period and annual car cost offset.
+Calculate e-bike payback from replacing car commuting and associated vehicle costs, with the annual car-cost offset broken out.

 What this tool does